PaloAltoNetworks/SkilletBuilder/docs/skillet_framework.rst

   This is the action part of the skillet and unique for each skillet type.

-    * panos/panorama: reads a list of xpaths and elements that are pushed to the device for configuration
+    * panos/panorama: reads a list of XPaths and elements that are pushed to the device for configuration
     * template: simple rendering of a text file displayed to the screen
     * rest: a series of REST API interactions including response capture
     * python: run a python script in a local virtual environment